phani1729/Credit-card-Defaulters/README.md

 The goal of this project is to train the model to get the accuracy for the Credit Card default cases.
 The target variable is 'Default'(No/Yes) and input variables are  Balance, Income and 'Student'.

-Applied Logistic Regression model and found out that at a threshold of 0.6, the model accuracy is giving Best results.
+Applied Logistic Regression Classifier and found out that at a threshold of 0.6, the model accuracy is giving Best results.